csander23/axon-analysis-pipeline/README.md

 # Axon Analysis Pipeline

 Built by Charles Sander and Silvia Natale in the Südhof Lab at Stanford University.
+For an extensive explanation, please visit: https://docs.google.com/document/d/1RMxxPYNSxFLwxrOy8YfPED21cPqlwlv6BJPSiBEINco/edit?tab=t.0

 A comprehensive, automated tool for analyzing axon morphology in microscopy images.
 This pipeline supports both **confocal microscopy** (with MAP2 and axonal staining) and **slide scanning** (fluorescent protein expression) data.